Flotomate/product_docs/source/contract-management/working-on-a-contract.rst

 Associate Assets
 ================

-A Contract is created around an Asset/Assets, and it defines the obligation of the seller and duties of the buyer.
-A Contract always has an association with an Asset/Assets;
+A Contract is generally created around an Asset/Assets, and it defines the obligation of the seller and duties of the buyer.
+A Contract can have relationship with an Asset/Assets;

 You can link an Asset/Assets with a Contract is the following way:

 - Go to the :ref:`contract details view` of a Contract.

 - You can find all existing association under the **Assets** tab.
-To add a new Asset, click on **Associate Asset**.
+Here you have two options: create a new Asset and Relate (**Create and Relate**), and relate a existing Asset (**Add Relation**) in the CMDB.

 .. _con-24:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/contract-management/con-24.png
     :align: center
     :alt: figure 24

+- Clicking on **Click and Relate** >> **Asset** opens the Add Asset dialog box (:ref:`Learn More <Manually Creating an Asset in the CMDB>`).
+  Use this option when the associated Asset/Assets is/are not in the CMDB.

-- A new dialog box opens, where you can search and associate multiple Assets.
+- Clicking on **Add Relation** >> **Asset** opens the *Create a Relationship with Asset* dialog box, where you can search and associate multiple Assets.

     .. _con-25:
     .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/contract-management/con-25.png